Data Report ARTICLE

 We developed the Spanish version of the SOC-12 scale in two steps.
 First, the original 12-item SOC scale in English (Baltes et al., 1999) was translated to the Spanish context.
 The first and the last authors of the study, as experts in aging, drafted the items based on the original version in English.
 Next, back-translation was carried out by a native English speaker, who was unaware of the contents of the original scale.
 Then, the second and third author compared the outcome with the original version of the questionnaire.
 Discrepancies were resolved by reviewing the redaction since and adequate level of agreement has been reached.
 Secondly, we administered the SOC scale to the two samples that make up the present study (Sample 1: workers between 40 and 63, and Sample 2: workers between 45 and 57).
 The first data collection has been conducted during June–July 2016, while the second has been conducted during September-November 2016.
 This step of the study was carried out by means of questionnaires distributed in different organizations by the collaborators of the research team, who carried out the task after having received precise instructions to homogenize the administration procedures of the tests.
 The participants were informed of the goals of the study, of the anonymity of the data collected, and they expressed their consent, after which they completed the workbook containing the diverse scales of the study.
 All the questionnaires in both data collection procedures have been filled in a paper format, and the order of presentation of the scales has been counterbalanced.

-SOC-12: the scale used is based on the SOC Questionnaire (Baltes et al., 1999), which includes 12 items in its original brief version (Please, see Table 1).
+The scale used is based on the SOC Questionnaire (Baltes et al., 1999), which includes 12 items in its original brief version (Please, see Table 1).
 It has four subscales: Elective Selection, Loss-Based Selection, Optimization, and Compensation.
 Participants were requested to rate the frequency of use of their specific strategies on a five-point Likert-type scale, which ranged from 1 (Never) to 5 (Always).

 Descriptive analysis of the items and exploratory factor analysis (EFA) were conducted with Sample 1, using SPSS 24, and confirmatory factor analysis (CFA) was performed with Sample 2, using Amos 24.
 Cronbach's alpha and the CFA indices were used to appraise the internal consistency of the SOC-12 scale in both samples.
 Lastly, relationships between the SOC-12 and the IWP and OCB scales have been tested.